Aedes Aegypti Life Cycle

 Aedes mosquito life cycle begins with the larvae hatching when water inundates the eggs as a product of rains or the addition of water by people.
 In the following days, the larvae will feed on microorganisms and particulate organic matter, shedding their skins three times to be able to nurture from first to fourth instars.

 Pupae do not feed; they just change in form until the body of the adult, flying mosquito is formed.
 Then, the newly formed adult emerges from the water after breaking the pupal skin.
-The total Aedes aegypti life cycle lasts 8-10 days at a room temperature, depending on the level of feeding.
+The total Aedes aegypti life cycle lasts 8-10 days at room temperature, depending on the level of feeding.

 How long does the Aedes aegypti or dengue mosquito (dengue Machar) live?